IBM-Cloud/docs/services/mobilepush/t_cordova_install.md

 1. Set up your emulator.
 For Android Studio, use an emulator that supports Google Play API.
 1. Install the Git command-line tool.
 For Windows, make sure you select the **Run Git from the Window Command Prompt** option.
 For information about how to download and install this tool, see [Git](https://git-scm.com/downloads).

 1. Install the Node.js and Node Package Manager (NPM) tool.
 The NPM command-line tool is bundled with Node.js.
-For information about how to download and install [Node.js](https://nodejs.org/en/download/).
+For information about how to download and install Node.js, see [Node.js](https://nodejs.org/en/download/).
 1. From the command line, install the Cordova command-line tools by using the **npm install -g cordova** command.
 This is required to use the Cordova Push plug-in.
 For information about how to install Cordova and set up your Cordova app, see [Cordova Apache](https://cordova.apache.org/#getstarted).

 	**Note**: To view the Cordova Push plug-in readme file, go to [https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push)